Do They Really...I Mean Really...Get It?

 What's so cool about these three ideas is that after using them for awhile, they become second nature to students.
 Soon, all the students know that when they have an answer they are going to be asked to do it another way or write their own problem.
 Students begin to take the initiative to do it alone and are now taking tasks further.

 As a teacher, it's an awesome feeling.
-I'm no longer running around the room trying to make sure everyone is busy and on-task.
+I know I'm preparing them for real life by setting them up with the SKILLS necessary for jobs that haven't even been invented yet.
 My students know that they are never really done until we are ready to move on.
 They are extending their thinking beyond the answer, and everyone is getting a chance to try the "extra" activities.

 Want to try implementing this in your classroom?
 Grab these three posters and give it a go!
+These are great ways to push that opening task in your lesson and encourage students to think beyond just an answer.
 Leave a comment and let me know how your students enjoy working deeper into a task!